 The price of RINs has been extremely volatile and the value of RINs is dependent upon a variety of factors, including the required volumes promulgated by the EPA.
 The EPA annually establishes the renewable fuel volumes required under the RFS for the following year.
 The 2020 renewable fuel and 2021 biomass-based diesel volume requirements were published on February 6, 2020, increasing required volumes from 2019 requirements.
-The regulation is being challenged judicially in the D.C.
+The regulation was judicially challenged in the D.C.
 Circuit, but the challenge was held in abeyance and remains unresolved.
-On December 7, 2021, EPA announced a series of actions setting biofuel volumes for 2020, 2021, and 2022, and introducing other regulatory changes.
+On December 7, 2021, EPA proposed a series of actions setting biofuel volumes for 2020, 2021 and 2022, and introducing other regulatory changes.
 EPA also proposed to add a 250-million-gallon "supplemental obligation" to the volumes proposed for 2022 and stated its intent to add another 250 million gallons in 2023 to address the outcome of prior litigation.
+Subsequently, on June 3, 2022, the EPA finalized a set of actions establishing 2020, 2021 and 2022 renewable fuel volume blending obligations for the refining industry under the RFS Program.
+Multiple EPA actions were announced simultaneously to address several outstanding, delayed and challenged EPA decisions regarding the RFS program, including denying and restoring blending volume obligations waived through small refinery exemptions.
+EPA also announced \$700 million in CARES Act funding through the Biofuel Producer Program paid as compensation to eligible biofuels producers for COVID-19 related market losses.
+On December 1, 2022, EPA announced a proposed rule to establish 2023, 2024 and 2025 RFS volumes and percentage standards.
+The proposed rule additionally includes regulatory changes that prescribe how RINs from renewable electricity, or eRINs, would be implemented and managed under the RFS program, which would allow parties to register with EPA and generate eRINs produced from qualifying renewable biomass used as transportation fuel.

 These volume proposals may be met with opposition, consistent with action taken regarding prior regulations.
 If successful, efforts to cause reductions or limitations on the requirement to blend renewable fuel would likely reduce the volume of RINs purchased to meet the RFS blending requirements.
 Further, there have been proposals to revise, and in some instances limit, the RFS program in the United States.
 As recently as October 2019, House Energy and Commerce Committee members, Representatives Shimkus and Flores, introduced the 21st Century Transportation Fuels Act that aims to eliminate volume-based renewable fuels mandates and instead rely upon the transition to a national octane standard and automobile manufacturing standards to govern fuel composition.
 This bill was referred to the Subcommittee on Environment and Climate Change in October 2019, but no further action has been taken.
 Various parties have also sought for the executive branch to revise the RFS.
 Limiting or eliminating the RFS could have the effect of reducing or eliminating the volume of RINs required to meet blending requirements, which could adversely affect the demand for RINs and accordingly the revenue stream we have historically derived from the sale of RINs.
 Further, uncertainty associated with RFS regulatory requirements may increase volatility of RIN prices, which may adversely affect our business.